CS171/Homework_instructions/week-05/hw/week_05_hw.md

 Congratulations on finishing your homework!
 Up until now, all your visualizations have been static (i.e., the initial visualization did not change after first rendering).
 Over the next couple of weeks you will learn how to dynamically update visualizations, and how to create dynamic transitions.
 You will also learn how to link two or more visualizations together, so that the interaction in one view will automatically trigger an update of the second view!

-## 2) Dear Data: Week 2 - Sketching your data (3 points)
+## 2) Optional: `Dear Data' Competition: Visualizing Personal Data

-This week, you will sketch a visualization that encodes the personal data you collected last week using creative, artistic, and whimsical visual encodings inspired by the Dear Data project.
+If you collected data for your personal Dear Data project last week, you can sketch a visualization this week that encodes the personal data you collected last week using creative, artistic, and whimsical visual encodings inspired by the Dear Data project.
 Similar to Georgia Lupi and Staphanie Posavec, we want you to sketch your visualizations by hand, either using pen and paper or a tablet and electronic pencil.
 As you know from last week's homework, the student with the best Dear Data visualization, as determined by our TFs, will **win a copy of the Dear Data book**!

 **Why sketches?**